You Need a Construction Accident Attorney in NYC

 Labor Law Section 241(6) sets safety standards for construction, demolition, and excavation work.
 Under Section 241(6), injured construction workers may be able to sue for damages for violations of the New York Industrial Code.

-In addition to these laws specifically pertaining to construction, construction workers have the more general protections provided to all New Yorkers by laws governing premises liability, negligent security, product liability, and so on.
+In addition to these laws, construction workers have the more general protections provided to all New Yorkers by laws governing premises liability, negligent security, product liability, and so on.
 In short, which parties can be held liable depends on the circumstances of your accident.
 That’s why it’s so important to speak with an experienced attorney who knows the law and understands how it applies to different types of construction accident cases.